anjalig21/Shape-Detection/README.md

 # Description
 Created a program that takes in an image of random shapes and is able to determine the name of the shape along with its area and perimeter in millimeters.

+# Code Requirements
+- Must have Python 3.7
+- Must have OpenCV library installed

 # Original Image
 <img src="Resources/shapes.png" alt="alt text" width="500" height="250">

 # Image Produced
 <img src="Resources/shapes_detected.png" alt="alt text" width="500" height="290">

-# Image Produced
-- Must have Python 3.7
-- Must have OpenCV library installed